whitelizard/extended-ds-client/README.md

 client.record.getExistingListP(name).then(..).catch(..);
 ```

+## Additional API functions

 ### `record.listedRecordP`

 In case you often end up with the structure of having a list of some type of records as the "parent" of those records.
 For example a list of all books at `books` and the books at `books/one-child`, `books/way-of-the-peaceful-warrior` and `books/bilbo`.
+Supports different merge strategies.
+Default is a shallow merge.

+#### Arguments
+- `listPath:string` is the path to the list.
+- `recordId:string` is the ID of the record.
+- `obj:Object` is an object with either an entire record or updates to merge into it.
+- `deepMerge:boolean` (false) will turn on deep merge of `obj` into the record.
+- `overwrite:boolean` (false) will replace the record with `obj`.
+- `fullPathList:boolean` (true) will store the full record path in the list.

 ```javascript
 client.record.listedRecordP('books', 'bilbo', { author: 'J R R Tolkien', title: 'Bilbo' })